RavensbourneWebMedia/UX-design/sessions/02/README.md

 To facilitate your interviews at the school, sketch out your concept on paper:

 * Focus on the *selling* feature, doesn't have to be a wireframe.
-* It could be an illustration of a kid "talking" to their tablet.
+* For example, it could be an illustration of a kid "talking" to their tablet.

 ### Test